ezekg/channy/README.md

 #### Leave a channel
 Leave a channel.
-This will automatically close the channel if no subscribers exist for it. `Channy.leave()` takes a channel name and callback function and returns `void`.
+This will automatically close the channel if no subscribers exist for it. `leave` takes a channel name and callback function and returns `void`.

 ```coffee